scorpion9979/batch-srt/README.md

 # batch-srt
-A small bash script that batch extracts .srt files from a directory containing .mkv or.mp4 videos.
+A small bash script that batch extracts .srt files from a directory containing .mkv or .mp4 videos.